 Being silly and making sounds can help to keep your child engaged and will encourage him/her to imitate what you are doing.
 Also, remember to give your child enough time between prompts.
 Wait and watch to see what s/he can do!

-Goal and Activity Sharing Forms to Build Collaboration Between from School Staff to Parents
+Goal and Activity Sharing Forms to Build Collaboration Between Parents and School Staff

-Parents and School Staff